mattroseman/mroseman95.github.io/_drafts/scraping_dynamic_pages.markdown

 We used the same xpath as before, and we told Selenium to wait until the element we are looking for is loaded, or if it hasn't after 10 seconds to throw an exception.

-It's important to note that Scrapy will make additional requests to robot.txt endpoints, and to make sure you are only using Selenium on the actual request to twitch.
+It's important to note that Scrapy will make additional requests to a various endpoints, and to make sure you are only using Selenium on the actual request to twitch.
 This is done in the first lines of **process_request** where we check the request url.

-Having Selenium wait is not always necessary, it just depends on the sites you are scraping.
+Adding additional code to tell Selenium to wait is usually not necessary.
+It depends on how long the page you are scraping takes to load.

 Now if we run our code